saleor/storefront/README.md

 [Learn more about Saleor CLI](https://docs.saleor.io/docs/3.x/cli).

 Set up your local storefront development environment by running the `storefront create` command with `--url` parameter.
-It will create a fresh clone, install dependencies and connect to the provided Saleor instance.
+It will create a fresh clone, install dependencies, and connect to the provided Saleor instance.

 ```bash
 saleor storefront create --url https://{your_cloud_instance}.saleor.cloud